containerbuildsystem/cachito/README.md

   to the main Cachito repositories (e.g. `cachito-js`).
 This is needed if the Nexus instance that hosts the main Cachito repositories has anonymous access disabled.
 This is the case if Cachito utilizes just a single Nexus instance.
-* `cachito_nexus_npm_proxy_repo_url` - the URL to the `cachito-js` repository which is a Nexus group that points to the `cachito-js-hosted` hosted repository and the `cachito-js-proxy` proxy repository.
-This defaults to `http://localhost:8081/repository/cachito-js/`.
-This only needs to change if you are using the two Nexus instance approach as described in the "Nexus For npm" section or you use a different name for the repository.
 * `cachito_nexus_timeout` - the timeout when making a Nexus API request.
 The default is `60` seconds.
 * `cachito_nexus_url` - the base URL to the Nexus Repository Manager 3 instance used by Cachito.